return to homepage

 One of the most commonly grown in a container, Adiantum raddianum is well-worth growing for its stunning foliage.
 It will live a long time, too, if you can meet its need for high humidity.

 This beautiful fern grows from rhizomes, that spread quickly just under the surface of the soil.
 It can reach a width of 24 in (60 cm) or more.
-You'll enjoy many plants over time by propagating the plant.
+You'll enjoy many plants over time by propagating this fern.
 It's easy to divide.

 Repot in spring when it has outgrown its pot, using a container that provides good drainage.
-This is a good time to divide the plant, if needed.
+This is a good time to divide the fern, if needed.

-Not many pests bother this fern.
-However, scale insects and mealybugs are the most common.
-Check the fronds for infestations.
+Not many pests bother Maidenhair Fern.
+However, scale and mealybugs are the most common.
+Check the fronds regularly for infestations.
 They are much easier to remedy if caught early.

 Somewhat difficult to grow, this tropical native demands high humidity which is not practical in most homes.
 Grows best in terrariums where humidity is kept at a high level.
 Drafts and dry air will cause leaflets to shrivel.

-Pruning tip: Cut the plant back if the leaflets dry up or fall off.
-Keep soil moist and raise the humidity around the plant to encourage new growth.
-Mist the plant twice a day until new shoots appear.
+Pruning tip: Cut the stems off at the base if the leaflets dry up or fall off.
+Keep soil moist and raise the humidity around the fern to encourage new growth.
+Mist twice a day until new shoots appear.

 maidenhair fern, adiantum raddianum, fern house plant